You Can Learn to Garden in Central Texas

 1. Know the light and watering requirements of all your plants, and the best time of the year to plant them.

 2. Enrich the soil.
 Our soils here are heavy clay with a high pH.
 The cure to poor soil is to amend with at least 40% organic matter.
 The best organic material is shredded leaves and rotted compost.
 Peat moss is not a good amendment material.
+It tends to form a crust over the soil that does not allow water to penetrate.
+If you use it at all, be sure that it is moist when added to the soil mixture and never let it dry out completely.
 Do a soil test to determine what nutrients your soil needs.
 Contact your County Extension Service to get details on a soil test.

 3. After planting, cover all bare areas with mulch; that is, partly composted material, shredded leaves, shredded tree trimmings, or shredded cedar.
 This will keep the ground cooler in the summer and warmer in the winter, and will break down to form organic matter in the soil.
 Do not worry about this material robbing nitrogen from the soil.
 It will not do this as long as you keep it on the surface and do not till it into the soil.
 This mulch will save you much work watering and removing weeds.

 4. Plant during or before a rain in the fall for best survival rate.

 5. Never pack down the soil when planting anything, and do not walk on the beds.
 Always use stepping stones or paths and keep off the soil.
 This is absolutely vital!